CSC207-UofT/course-project-xep-cgamerzx/phase2/design_document.md

 The implementation of singleton for all managers is the same where each manager has a private constructor and the class has saves a private volatile instance of itself.
 To access the instance, one must use the public method getManager which either returns the instance already created, or creates a new instance using a passed app context or database instance.
 The database class works similarly, except it is an abstract class and thus has no constructor.
 It uses a database builder in order to create a database instance if one does not exist.

+Futhermore, in order to reduce the amount of managers that are juggled around in our controllers and presenters, we implemented a centralized singleton that handles the instances for all of the managers in one place.

+### Builder

+We implemented the builder design pattern specifically for our Address entity, in order to solve the issue of it having a large number of constructors.
+It did not make sense to break the address object down into further subobjects, so to make creation of Address objects easier it was appropriate to use the builder design pattern.

 ## Progress Report
 ### Open Questions